This New Year, commit to a set of Solutions, not Resolutions

 There is something intimidating about New Year’s Day.
 While it is a blessing to have a new beginning, a clean slate, a blank canvas, it is also overwhelming.
 The possibilities are endless but also limited by our individual set of circumstances.

 Example: it is possible to book a one-way ticket to Paris, open a ting bookstore/café and spend the days with fellow minded bookworms munching on buttery croissants.
 My circumstances kindly remind me of my responsibilities and point me towards alternatives: Montreal has quaint bookstores, delicious cafes and its fair share of bookworms.

 What is it about the Parisian scenario that makes me wax nostalgic with a dreamy look in my eyes?
-Could it be the possibility of indulging in my favorite pastime on a continual basis?
+Could it be the possibility of indulging in my favourite pastime on a continual basis?
 If it were possible, I would spend the days (every single one) reading and it would still not be enough!

 Is there a solution?